How to use the command 'hub' (with examples)

 Example output:

-Use case 4: Create a PR of the current branch, reusing the first commit message
+Create a PR of the current (already pushed) branch, reusing the message from the first commit

 Code: